nallurn1/Assignment_2_Locatable/README.md

 ### What is Locatable?
-###### Creating an web-based application that allows the user to send their location to their emergency contacts and this sends an SMS and email notification.
+A web-based application that allows the user to send their location to their emergency contacts and this sends an SMS and email notification.

-## Description of the problem to be solved:

-## Description of the objective of the proposed project to Address the problem:

-## Description of how the project will meet this objective:

 ## Explanation of what aspect of the project is innovative, and why: